jain0247/Uplift_Modeling/README.md

 # CSOM_UpliftModeling
-Repository for demonstrating the implementation of up-lift modeling using pylift library in python
+A demonstration of the implementation of up-lift modeling using pylift library in python using data related with direct marketing campaigns of a Portuguese banking institution.